taikatta/Mileston4-EggSellNT/README.md

 The project has the following sections:

 * Home page
-Contains a background image.
+Contains a background image, clicking anywhere on the background image opens the shop page.
+The javascript behind it is from [Stackoverflow](https://stackoverflow.com/questions/40749122/open-new-tab-when-user-click-anywhere-on-the-page-only-once)

 * Shop page
-Contains all the available eggs.
+Contains all the available products (eggs).

 * Farm page
 You can view the farms from where the eggs arrive.

-* Contact
-Contains our contact details and the names of our employees with pictures.

 * Login / Register page
 Login page with option to register if someone is not a member yet.

+* Profile page
+If the user is logged in there is a Profile page, where the user can check their order history.

 * Cart
 After a product is added to the cart, the user can view the containt of the cart here.